Innoviox/easy_qualtrics_coding_survey/README.md

 | --introfile   |  Introduction or consent form.
 Must end with a Yes/No question |
 | --instructionsfile   | Coding guidelines or instructions |
 | --question   |    The question asked for each item (same question for all items) |
+| --mcoptions | Multiple choice options for questions (default: Yes,No)

+Note that the response options for the consent are hard-wired to Yes and No.

 The `example` directory contains an example.
 You can create the example survey by executing: